christienetto/MusicGo/README.md

 # MusicGo 🎶

 **Intantly publicly deploy a self-hosted music player app built with Expo Go, Golang, and Ngrok.
-Develop app on linux or windows for IOS!!!**
+Develop apps on linux or windows for IOS!!!**

 Have you ever wondered if you can develop IOS applications fast without cable or an Apple computer/Mac?
 Develop IOS applications with hot-reload on linux or windows with MusicGo!